chroma-core/chroma/rust/index/src/quantization/RABITQ_IMPLEMENTATION_NOTES.md

 ## 4-Bit Codebook Structure

 Our 4-bit implementation uses a ray-walk algorithm to find the optimal grid point along `r` that maximises cosine similarity.
-The NTU library uses a sign
-+ magnitude bit decomposition.
-Both approaches target comparable optimality;
-the NTU decomposition enables SIMD-friendly popcount operations for multi-bit query scoring.

 ---